 - Bar code

 Managing labels of different bottle sizes, designing compliant yet creative labels and minimizing approval time can be tough.
 However, tools like Artwork flow have made it simpler than ever before.

-With features like easy collaboration, smart checklists and robust workflows, you can streamline all your label management on one platform in an easy and compliant way.
+With features like easy collaboration, smart checklists and robust workflows, you can streamline all your label management and brand asset management on one platform in an easy and compliant way.
 So, get started with your free sign up and make your label management process hassle free.